oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 {% img blog/okta-terraform-cloud/terraform-cloud-create-workspace-2.jpg alt:"Terraform Cloud workspace settings" width:"800" %}{: .center-image }

-Update the `okta.auto.tfvar` file using your _new_ Okta org's `org_name` and `base_url` and create a new variable for `api_token` from this org.
+Update the `okta.auto.tfvar` file using your _new_ Okta org's `org_name` and `base_url`.
+Create a new Terraform Cloud workspace variable for `api_token` and make sure to use the API Token from the new Okta org.
 Click **Start new plan** and just like that, Terraform replicated your production Okta configuration from your first Okta org into the second Okta org!

 ## Promoting Changes Using Terraform